penyt/replace-pencil/README.md

 # Replace Pencil -- Obsidian Plugin

-This is a sample plugin for Obsidian that can let you easily replace the custom variable in the code block!",
+This is a simple plugin for Obsidian that can let you easily replace the custom variable in the code block!

 ## How to use?